mpauul/RAG-gdpr-articles/README.md

 ## STEP 2 - Load and extract the articles and their content

-The input files we are working with are:
+1. The two input files that contain the GDPR articles content are:
-- the actual GDPR articles pdf file
+- the **actual GDPR articles pdf file**
-- a summaries.txt file that contains the metadata (article number, title and summary) for each article Both of these 2 files can be found in the data directory
+- a **summaries.txt file** that contains the metadata (article number, title and summary) for each article

+Both of these 2 files can be found in the data directory from this repository

+2. Before we run the python script
 Provide the absolute path for both the GDPR articles pdf

 ## STEP 3 - Split and vectorize the content